joe-sky/narrative/packages/control-flow/README.md

 };
 ```

-> At present, the features of for tag has not been fully implemented.
+> At present, the features of above tags has been fully implemented, and next the documentation needs to be completed.

 ## The Origin of Name